darwinmartinezmolina/python_web/README.md

 # Python Web Demo

-This is a python web demo project with Flask
+This is a python web demo project with Flask.
+It uses a csv file to save data in the Contact form (educational purpose)

 # Installation